Ighor-Amaral/Ighor-Amaral/README.md

 ## Objective

-My goal is to work as a **Full-Stack BI Analyst**, leveraging my experience to create solutions that **transform data into strategic decisions**.
+My objective is to work as a **Full-Stack BI Analyst**, leveraging my experience to create solutions that **transform data into strategic decisions**.
 I am seeking new challenges, collaborative projects, and opportunities for **professional growth**.